wp-plugins/ewww-image-optimizer/readme.txt

 * fixed: unnecessary decimals will not be displayed for file-sizes in bytes
 * added: button to stop bulk optimization process
 * removed: unnecessary calls to escapeshellarg() that were stripping accented characters from filenames
+* changed: Optimize More and Bulk Optimize are now on the same page
+* changed: After running Optimize More, you can Show Optimized Images and Empty Table without refreshing the page.
+* fixed: blank page when resetting bulk status in flagallery

 = 1.7.6 =
 * fixed: color of progressbar for 4 more admin themes in WP 3.8